sageserpent-open/modest-proposal/README.md

 If you're reading this and it's piqued your interest, feel free to take a look yourself - it might make a good project for a PhD.
 If I get anywhere, it would be nice to compare results. :smile:

+## General mumbling to myself (aka the FAQ) ##

+1. Q: Why the 3:2 ratio of ThO2 to spent nuclear fuel in the breeder blankets?
+A: Thorium dioxide in ceramic form is extremely resistant to dissolution in nitric acid, and that step is the prelude to reprocessing via solvent extraction, which is what Purex and any variants use.
+The use of this ratio allows dissolution in nitric acid - as long as the pellet is baked long enough for the ThO2 and UO2 to go into 'solid solution' (where the ceramic grains contain a mix of thorium and uranium atoms in the same structure), then the acid can chip away at the grains, using the uranium atoms as the weak links.
+This also means that there is no way to say, chop off a breeder blanket part of a fuel rod and then dissolve it separately in a bid to separate pure U-233, which would be a prelude to making a weapon.
+The only way to get dissolution is to mix in ordinary U-238 from the spent fuel; reprocessing treats U-238 and U-233 the same way, so the fissile U-233, while concentrated, isn't concentrated enough to be usable in a weapon.